KhaledHosseini/play-microservices/README.md

  - Admins can schedule email jobs to be run in the future.
  - Admins can query the reports.

-Just run `docker-compose up` from the root directory.
+Just run `docker-compose up` from the root directory(This downloads half of the internet onto your computer!
+A considerable amount of disk space is needed!).
 Then go to http://localhost:3000/

 ![Image1](https://github.com/KhaledHosseini/play-microservices/blob/master/plan/image1.png)